kwelch/eventbrite-sdk-javascript/docs/users.md

 <a id="me"></a>

 ## `sdk.users.me()`
-This method is used to get details about the current logged in user.
+Gets details about the current logged in user.

 **Read [`/users/me` documentation](user-get-me) for more details.**